ahmedak320/BoatDetection/README.md

 **Disclaimer**: This system is intended for research and educational purposes.
 Use it responsibly and ensure compliance with all applicable laws and regulations when deploying in real-world scenarios.

-**Contact Information**: For questions or support, please open an issue on the GitHub repository or contact the project maintainer at email@example.com.